Distributed Online Optimization for Multi-Agent Networks with Coupled Inequality Constraints: Preliminaries

 \subsection{Problem Formulation}

 This section formulates the distributed online optimization problem.
-In this problem, there exists a sequence of time-varying global objective cost functions $\{f_t(x)\}_{t=0}^{\infty}$ which are not known in advance and just revealed gradually over time.
+In this problem, there exist a sequence of time-varying global cost functions $\{f_t(x)\}_{t=0}^{\infty}$ which are not known in advance and only revealed gradually over time.
 At each time step $t$, the global cost function $f_t$ is composed of a group of local cost functions over a network with $N$ agents, i.e.,